referrerpolicy=no-referrer-when-downgrade

 //!

 //!
-XCM is a standard, whose specification lives in the [xcm format repo](https://github.com/paritytech/xcm-format).
+XCM is a standard, specification of which lives in the [xcm format repo](https://github.com/paritytech/xcm-format).

 //!
 It's agnostic both in programming language and blockchain platform, which means it could be used